Car Insurance Policy Review Checklist: How to Audit Your Coverage

 How often should I do a car insurance policy review?

 At a minimum, review your policy once a year — ideally 30 to 45 days before your renewal date.
-However, any major life change (new car, new driver, move, marriage, or payoff of a loan) should prompt an immediate mid-year review.
+However, any major life change (new car, new driver, move, marriage, or loan payoff) should prompt an immediate mid-year review.
 More frequent checks every six months are especially worthwhile if your circumstances change often or if your area has seen significant rate shifts.
+With tariff-driven repair costs now adding fresh upward pressure to premiums in 2026, staying proactive is more important than ever.

 What documents do I need for a car insurance policy audit?

 You'll want your current declarations page (which lists all coverage types, limits, and deductibles), your vehicle registration(s), and a record of any drivers in your household.
-It's also helpful to have recent quotes from competing insurers and a list of all discounts your insurer claims to be applying to your policy.
-Your agent can pull this information for you if you don't have it on hand.
+It's also helpful to have recent quotes from competing insurers and a written list of all discounts your insurer claims to be applying to your policy.
+Your agent can pull this information for you if you don't have it on hand — and reviewing it against our declarations page guide can help you catch errors quickly.

 How do I know if my liability limits are high enough?

 A common guideline is to carry liability limits at least equal to your total net worth — assets like savings, home equity, and investments.
+Experts recommend a minimum of $100,000 per person / $300,000 per accident for bodily injury liability.
 If your policy covers $50,000 per accident but you have $200,000 in assets, you're exposed.
-Consider increasing limits or adding an umbrella policy, which typically costs just $150–$500 per year for $1 million or more in additional protection.
+Consider increasing limits or adding an umbrella policy, which typically costs just $150–$600 per year for $1 million or more in additional protection.
+Review our how much coverage do I need guide for a full breakdown.

 Can I lose discounts I'm already receiving without knowing it?

 Yes.
-Some discounts are time-sensitive or condition-based — for example, a good student discount expires when your child turns 25 or graduates, and a safe-driver discount can be removed after an at-fault accident.
+Some discounts are time-sensitive or condition-based — for example, a good student discount expires when your child graduates or turns 25, and a safe-driver discount can be removed after an at-fault accident.
 Always ask your insurer to provide a written breakdown of every discount applied and review it each year to make sure nothing has quietly dropped off your policy.
+Discounts are almost never automatically applied — you need to ask each time your circumstances change.

 What's the best way to document changes to discuss with my agent?